Interdisciplinary Studies with Preparation for Higher Education BA

 The Preparation for Higher Education programme provides an introduction to key academic skills, such as how to conduct research using the University library, how to identify relevant academic sources of information, how to read academic texts and produce a range of academic assignments.

 You'll be supported to develop analytical and critical thinking skills, reflective thinking, and writing.
-Dependent on your chosen progression route, you will also be introduced to key subject-specific knowledge either in human biology or the social sciences.
+Dependent on your chosen progression route, you’ll also be introduced to key subject-specific knowledge either in human biology or the social sciences.

-On successful completion of the foundation year, and subject to meeting any progression requirements, you’ll progress to year one of your chosen degree programme.
+On successful completion of the foundation year, subject to meeting any progression requirements, you’ll advance to year one of your chosen degree.

 Course structure